emerald-dao/2-fungible-token/README.md

 You can now terminate all your terminals since we no longer need to run our own local blockchain or wallet.
 Everything lives on testnet!

+Let's try out our DApp on testnet:

-> Run `npm run dev` to start your application in a terminal.
+1. Run `npm run dev` to start your application in a terminal.

-> On http://localhost:3000/, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.
+2. On http://localhost:3000/, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.

-> Click "Setup Vault" to give yourself a vault and the ability to store tokens
+3. Click "Setup Vault" to give yourself a vault and the ability to store tokens

-> In a terminal, run `npm run mint [THE ADDRESS OF THE ACCOUNT YOU'RE LOGGED IN TO] [AMOUNT OF TOKENS]`
+4. In a terminal, run `npm run mint [THE ADDRESS OF THE ACCOUNT YOU'RE LOGGED IN TO] [AMOUNT OF TOKENS]`

-> In your terminal, you should see a printed "Transaction Id".
+5. In your terminal, you should see a printed "Transaction Id".
 If you go to [Testnet Flowscan](https://testnet.flowscan.org/) and paste in that Transaction Id, you should see information about that minting transaction.

-Refresh the balance once again, and you should see tokens minted to your account :)
+6. Refresh the balance once again, and you should see tokens minted to your account :)

 ---